 Image

-You may have more energy and your life expectancy may increase -- which means more time and energy to spend with your loved ones!
+More energy and a longer life expectancy – this means more time and energy to spend with your loved ones!

 Image